Inside Villa Windsor: The Parisian Palace of British Royal Romance and Scandal

 - Jun 12, 2024

-Nestled in the western part of Paris on the edge of the Bois de Boulogne (Boulogne Forest Park) near Neuilly-sur-Seine, the Villa Windsor is a beacon of Franco-British friendship that has witnessed pivotal moments in contemporary history.
-Historically a private residence and inaccessible to the public, the Villa Windsor recently hosted the Jardins Jardin 2024 garden fair, usually held at the Tuileries, due to preparations for the Paris 2024 Olympics.
-Thanks to this occasion, I had the chance to step into the garden of this historic mansion, steeped in royal intrigue.
+Nestled in the western part of Paris, on the edge of the Bois de Boulogne and near Neuilly-sur-Seine—the official twin city of Windsor—the Villa Windsor stands as a testament to Franco-British friendship and has witnessed pivotal moments in contemporary history.
+Historically a private residence and inaccessible to the public, the Villa recently hosted the Jardins Jardin 2024 garden fair, typically held at the Tuileries, due to preparations for the Paris 2024 Olympics.
+This event provided a rare opportunity to explore the gardens of this historic mansion, steeped in royal intrigue.

 Originally named Château Le Bois, this classical Georgian-style villa was constructed between 1928 and 1929 by the French architect Roger Bouvard for Louis Renault.
-The property is comprised of fourteen rooms and surrounded by a sprawling, tree-filled garden.
-It was sequestered by the government after World War II and briefly occupied by Charles de Gaulle in 1945-1946.
+The property comprises fourteen rooms and is surrounded by a sprawling, tree-filled garden.
+It was sequestered by the government after World War II and briefly occupied by Charles de Gaulle in 1945–1946.

 Under the Duchess's supervision, the Parisian decorating firm Maison Jansen meticulously redecorated the home.
 The Duke and Duchess enjoyed a life of relative ease, benefiting from several privileges.
 The French government exempted the Duke from paying income tax, and the couple could purchase duty-free goods through the British embassy and military commissary.
 It was here that both spent their final days, with the Duke passing away in 1972 and the Duchess in 1986.
-Queen Elizabeth II and her son, then Prince Charles, visited the Duke shortly before his death.
+Queen Elizabeth II, accompanied by Prince Philip and Prince Charles, visited the Duke shortly before his death.

 Villa Windsor's historical significance extends beyond its royal occupants.
 In August 1997, the villa was briefly visited by Princess Diana and Dodi Al-Fayed, Mohamed Al-Fayed's son, the day before their tragic deaths on August 31, 1997.
 It was one of the last places Princess Diana visited.
 According to a CNN article, Al-Fayed had originally intended the villa as a home for his son Dodi and had planned an engagement lunch there for Dodi and Diana, which unfortunately never came to pass.